 The following example shows the previous example's code using generated classes:

 When you explore the classes created in this example, consider:

-- Classes generated by the class template have an ExtendedProperties property to provide access to any fields that are added to the business foundation entity definition but not defined in the class (for example, because the class was not updated after a field was added).
+- Classes generated by the class template have an ExtendedProperties property to provide access to fields that are added to the business foundation entity definition but not defined in the class (for example, because the class was not updated after a field was added).

 - Classes generated by the cached context class provide overloads to use a member Boolean property value to determine whether to use the cache, or override the member Boolean indicator with your own specific caching indicator.
-You can set a default value for whether records are cached or retrieved from the cache AND override it when needed.
+You can set a default value for whether records are cached or retrieved from the cache and override it when needed.

 - The cached context class template explicitly defines cache timeout period.
 You can change the template to your desired timeout or use config settings to set them.